CMU-CREATE-Lab/deep-smoke-machine/README.md

 # Background script (on the background using the "screen" command)
 sh bg.sh python download_videos.py
 ```
 Process all videos into rgb frames and optical flows, then save all data to the disk.
+Note that this step will take a very long time.
+If you only need the rgb frames, change the flow_type to None in the script.
 ```sh
 python process_videos.py